Grand Canyon Railway 4960: Grand Canyon Railway ownership

-In 2005, No. 4960's smokebox was modified with a Lempor Exhaust System to improve the locomotive's draft.
+In 2005, No. 4960's smokebox, along with No. 29's, were modified with a Lempor Exhaust System to improve the locomotives' draft.
 In 2007, No. 4960 received a Worthington SA type feedwater heater built and designed for a China Railways QJ Class 2-10-2.
-In late 2006, the Biegert's sold GCR to Xanterra Parks and Resorts.
-In early September 2008, Xanterra announced that GCR would discontinue all steam operations, citing that fuel prices were rising from the 2000s energy crisis, and Nos.
-29 and 4960 would use 1,450 U.S.gal of oil for each round trip—more than twice the amount used by a diesel locomotive.
+In late 2006, the Biegerts, whom had decided to retire, sold GCR to Xanterra Parks and Resorts.
+In early September 2008, Xanterra announced that GCR would discontinue all steam operations, since they had an ongoing commitment to minimize environmental pollution.
+They also cited that fuel prices had risen from the 2000s energy crisis, and Nos.
+29 and 4960 would each use 1,450 U.S.gal of oil for each round trip—more than twice the amount used by a diesel locomotive.

-Following some backlash created by railfans, GCR workforces decided to convert No. 4960 from burning diesel oil to burning recycled waste vegetable oil (WVO) to improve its economic and environmental efficiency.
-It was also given the nickname The French Frie Express.
+Following some backlash by railfans over the decision, GCR workforces decided to improve No. 4960's economic and environmental efficiency by converting it from burning diesel oil to burning recycled waste vegetable oil (WVO) outsourced from restaurants.
+The locomotive would be given the nickname the French Fry Express for the conversion, but according to GCR staff, as well as Trains Magazine editor Jim Wrinn, no food scents would be generated from the locomotive.
+GCR also began to outsource No. 4960's water supply from a rainwater collection system installed near the railway's shops.
 On September 19, 2009, during the 20th anniversary of GCR's grand reopening, No. 4960 was returned to service to pull one roundtrip, in dedication of the event.
 From that point onward, GCR resumed steam operations for limited occasions to save operating costs.